 What is heart failure?

-It is important to note that “heart failure” is not the term used when your heart has stopped.
+It is important to note that “heart failure” is not the term used when your heart has stopped functioning entirely.
 Heart failure means that your heart is not able to do its job properly.
 This condition occurs when your heart can’t pump blood with as much strength as it needs to.
 It is a long-term condition that can worsen, especially if you do not take the proper steps.

-When your heart is not able to pump blood, your body will not get enough oxygen.
+When your heart is not able to pump blood effectively, your body will not get enough oxygen.
 The blood may also begin to collect in your veins, which can lead to swelling in areas such as your feet and legs.
 Shortness of breath may also occur more often and will get worse over time.
-It can be caused by your ventricles becoming stiff or weakened, which can be caused by a number of factors, including heart disease, diabetes, smoking, obesity, and a lack of physical activity.

 Can heart failure be reversed?